projectcalico/calico/docs/source/etcd-data-model.rst

 A single rule can contain the positive and negative version of a match and both must be satisfied for the rule to match.

-The properties in the rules object have the following meaning.
-Each can be prefixed with ``"!"`` to invert the match.
 All of these properties are optional but some have dependencies (such as requiring the protocol to be specified):

 ``protocol``
   if present, restricts the rule to only apply to traffic of a specific IP